 Here are some highlights:

-- First of all, wild rice is gluten free which is great for a gluten free lifestyle.
-It is also rich in dietary fiber and low in fat.
+- It is also rich in dietary fiber and low in fat.

 - Finally, wild rice is a great source of certain minerals and B vitamins.

 How do you know if wild rice is cooked?

 - Simmer the wild rice for about 45 minutes in boiling water until the rice is soft but not mushy and until most of the grains are popped.